Bridging the Gap: 21 Useful Integrations for Your Fintech Product

 The features you may find handy are the following ones: support the latest SWIFT functionality without constantly upgrading your product; securely conduct cross-border and domestic payments; take advantage of the payment tracker and conduct foreign exchange operations.

 The best part is that you don’t need to worry about staying compliant as PayCommerce is KYC, OFAC, AML and PEP compliant.

 # 15 Fortumo

 Originally built for the app and game developers to set up mobile operator billing, this tool is one that fintech payment processing developers should look at seriously.
 There is operator billing in more than 100 countries with technologies that are easy and scalable for developers to integrate.
 A single API integration will work for payments on computers, tablets, smartphones, and even smart TV’s.
 This solution is highly customizable, through its SDK’s.

 You can enable recurring multi-tier payments to match your business model; support offline and online in-app payments in 40 local currencies and localize your check-out page in 50 languages.
-Fortumo also has one highly competitive feature – the take care of the paying all the local taxes associated with international taxation on your behalf.
+Fortumo also has one highly competitive feature – the take care of paying all the local taxes associated with international taxation on your behalf.

 # 16 GoCardless

 This tool allows any fintech developer to tap into a direct debit network and create a simple API that allows debit payments without a merchant account and without the normal credit card fees.
 The company provides the infrastructure and takes only a 1% cut on transactions.